ADVANCE YOUR CAREER WITH DATA ANALYTICS

 We will help you to analyse the true capacity of huge datasets, which will help you to realise your true potential while making you in demand in the modern workplace.
 Statistical analysis and data mining are currently ranked the second most in-demand hard skills (LinkedIn, 2018).

-A faster study route, which lets you complete the programme in just over 18 months, is also available.
+A faster study route, which lets you complete the programme in two years, is also available.

 You will have the freedom to work at your own pace and access to a wide range of learning tools including rich interactive reading material, tutor-led videos and computer-led programming sessions.